-- Secure funding to support one-time transition costs associated with the split of the 18th Judicial District. - Clarify state's regulatory scope with and create a state funding pool for remediating former landfill areas.
-(SUBJECT TO CCI VOTE ON 10/7) - Engage local community correction programs to ensure state funding can adequately support alternative sentencing and pre-trial programs. - Advance statewide solutions that broaden safety net programs to address affordable housing, food insecurity, behavioral health and substance use throughout the County. - Develop legislative penalty for utility relocation delays impacting capital construction projects.
-(SUBJECT TO CCI VOTE ON 10/7) - Ensure adequate funding for increased workload due to the expansion of benefits from the PACT Act.
+- Secure funding to support one-time transition costs associated with the split of the 18th Judicial District. - Clarify state's regulatory scope with and create a state funding pool for remediating former landfill areas. - Engage local community correction programs to ensure state funding can adequately support alternative sentencing and pre-trial programs. - Advance statewide solutions that broaden safety net programs to address affordable housing, food insecurity, behavioral health and substance use throughout the County. - Ensure adequate funding for increased workload due to the expansion of benefits from the PACT Act.